Billy Bishop Toronto City Airport: City of Toronto taxes

-Federal agencies such as the TPA make a Payment in Lieu of Taxes (PILT) for property they own that is not leased to third parties.
+Canadian federal agencies such as the TPA make a Payment in Lieu of Taxes (PILT) for property they own that is not leased to third parties.
 Such entities pay property taxes on property leased to third parties.
 By 2009, the City estimated that the TPA owed $37 million in unpaid PILT for all its properties.
 The PILT was based on the assessed value as calculated by the Municipal Property Assessment Corporation, which assesses all property for the province of Ontario.
 The City and the TPA presented their case before a federal dispute advisory panel.
 On January 26, 2009, the Dispute Advisory Panel recommended that TPA pay PILT for the airport on a per passenger basis of 80 cents per passenger.
 This amount was based on various considerations including similar payments made by other airports, which make the payments based on passenger numbers.
 At the time of the ruling, Pearson International Airport paid 94 cents per passenger.
 On February 10, 2009, the City applied for a judicial review to the Federal Court of Canada.

 The Federal Court struck down the January 2009 DAP report, recommending a hearing before a new DAP, with TPA maintaining the right to appeal the court's decision.
-In an attempt to settle outstanding legal issues between the parties, the TPA and the City entered into a Settlement Agreement.
-Pursuant to the Agreement, TPA and the City agreed, among other things, to meet and work together to review and resolve issues regarding PILTs.
-Under the agreement the City agreed to pay $11.4 million owing on payments related to previous land transfers and $380,559 owing on harbour user fees.
+In an attempt to settle outstanding legal issues between the parties, the TPA and the City entered into a settlement agreement.
+Pursuant to the agreement, TPA and the City agreed, among other things, to meet and work together to review and resolve issues regarding PILTs.
+Under the agreement, the City agreed to pay $11.4 million owing on payments related to previous land transfers and $380,559 owing on harbour user fees.
 Pursuant to the terms of the agreement the TPA agreed to pay the City $6.4 million on account for PILTs for tax years 1999–2008 on a without prejudice basis, with the parties maintaining their rights to request a new DAP or apply for judicial review.
-The Agreement, which was ratified by Toronto City Council, was made in conjunction with the transfer of 18 acre of land at Leslie Street and Lake Shore Boulevard for a proposed Toronto Transit Commission (TTC) light rail storage facility.
+The agreement, which was ratified by Toronto City Council, was made in conjunction with the transfer of 18 acre of land at Leslie Street and Lake Shore Boulevard for a proposed Toronto Transit Commission (TTC) light rail storage facility.
 As of February 28, 2013, the TPA had paid PILT of $11.66 million for the years 1999 to 2012, inclusive, which was a rate of 80 cents per passenger.

 In April 2013, Toronto Council voted against adopting a tax agreement with the airport, under which the TPA would have paid PILTs for the airport on a per passenger basis at a rate of 94 cents per passenger, the same rate paid by Pearson Airport.
 In January 2014, the two sides agreed to the rate of 94 cents per passenger, settling the dispute over the airport.
 The settlement left other TPA properties on Cherry Street and the Outer Harbour Marina still in dispute.
 All outstanding PILT payments were settled in 2015 and a new payment structure was put in place for payments moving forward.